Holt Street, Surry Hills

 Maintaining the marble accents was key to preserving its beauty and integrity.
 The accents, balanced with a variety of local influences in design and materiality – from textured walls, polished concrete floors, and exposed ceilings – brings a contemporary, raw aesthetic to the workplace.

 Cue’s desire for vertical interconnectivity was particularly important to this project.
-Schiavello Construction’s experience in managing building intricacies resulted in a high-quality, beautifully crafted inter-tenancy staircase to enhance connectivity between departments.
+Our experience in managing building intricacies resulted in a high-quality, beautifully crafted inter-tenancy staircase to enhance connectivity between departments.

 The light idea – feature lighting makes for a visually striking entryway

 With all their designs originating from the Surry Hills office, Cue was seeking to instil a sense of local vernacular.
-Schiavello collaborated with Geyer and Surry Hills artist Jonathan Jones to produce and integrate a statement lighting piece into the building construction.
+Our NSW construction team collaborated with Geyer and Surry Hills artist Jonathan Jones to produce and integrate a statement lighting piece into the building construction.

 The feature reception lighting installation was created from industrially manufactured fluorescent tubes and mirrored walls.
 Inspired by the clean lines of the Cue aesthetic, the crisp design serves as a visually striking statement while enhancing the overall ambience.